 To achieve this, he began to incorporate run-walk sessions in his training.
 “My next several years were just stellar,” he says.
 At that 1980 Houston Marathon, he ran to each mile marker, then pulled over to the side of the road for a walk break.
 “It was embarrassing at the time,” he admits.
 But it worked, producing to a PR, and proving the method is not just for inexperienced neophytes.

-In 1973, Olympian Jeff Galloway began teaching a beginning running course.
-He quickly imposed an ironclad rule on his students: “No huffing and puffing.”
+A few years earlier, in 1973, Galloway had imposed an ironclad rule on his students in a beginning running course.
+He: “No huffing and puffing.”
 In other words, when you start feeling out of breath, stop running.
 Take a walk break.

 That’s how it started.
 Since then, Galloway has spread the gospel of run-walk-run (as he calls it) to legions of runners, from beginners to aspiring sub-3:00 marathoners.
 His chief training officer, Chris Twiggs, says more than a million runners or walkers have interacted with Galloway in one form or another since 1973.

 Nearly a half-century later, the run-walk movement is both going strong and morphing in several unexpected directions.

 For one, it has been adopted by a handful of elite triathlon coaches and athletes.
 They say that run-walk training helps them build endurance while avoiding injuries — a combo that leads to faster performances.
 Second, the running and walking breaks are getting shorter.
 Galloway says many runners are now only taking 30-second or 15-second breaks, while beginners may now be running 5 seconds and walking 30 seconds.
 Why?
 Because it works for them.